-Section 910.
-Urban Renewal Loans.-An insured association may grant or participate in a grant of mortgage loans within an urban renewal area as defined in subsection (a) of section 110 of the Housing Act of 1949 as amended, provided, such loans shall not exceed eighty percent of the fair market value of any type of improved property.
+[Section 910.
+Urban Renewal Loans.-An insured association may grant or participate in a grant of mortgage loans within an urban renewal area as defined in subsection (a) of section 110 of the Housing Act of 1949 as amended, provided, such loans shall not exceed ninety percent of the fair market value of any type of improved property.
+An association may make investments in real property and obligations secured by liens on real property located within a geographic area or neighborhood receiving concentrated development assistance by a local government under Title I of the Housing and Community Development Act of 1974 (Public Law 93-383) limited to not in excess of two percent of the assets of an association.]

-Section 911.
+[Section 911.
 Limitation on Loans and Participation in Loans in Urban Renewal Areas.-The aggregate amount that an association may invest in loans and participations in loans in urban renewal areas plus the amount of real property owned by the association in urban renewal areas, plus investments made in accordance with the provisions of subsection 922 (j) of this act shall not exceed five percent of the assets of the association.
-Loans in urban renewal areas which meet all of the requirements of this act without the benefit of the authority to make such loans as contained in section 910 shall not be included in said five percent limitation.
+Loans in urban renewal areas which meet all of the requirements of this act without the benefit of the authority to make such loans as contained in section 910 shall not be included in said five percent limitation.]